Dustin Rhodes: Debut of Goldust (1995–1997)

-Goldust won his debut match on October 22, 1995, against Marty Jannetty at the In Your House 4 pay-per-view.
+Goldust won his television debut match on October 22, 1995, against Marty Jannetty at the In Your House 4 pay-per-view.
 He defeated the departing Bam Bam Bigelow in Bigelow's last WWF match at the Survivor Series.
 He then feuded with Razor Ramon, whom he stalked and sent messages to throughout late 1995.
 The feud culminated at the Royal Rumble on January 21, 1996, where Goldust defeated Ramon for the Intercontinental Championship due to interference from the 1–2–3 Kid.
 This match also marked the debut of Goldust's valet, Marlena, portrayed by his then wife Terri.
 With her seductive, coolly unconcerned, mysterious character and fully gold-colored wear, Marlena complemented Goldust.
 Her gimmick consisted of sitting at ringside in a director's chair during Goldust's matches, advising him while smoking large brown cigars.
 A rematch between Goldust and Ramon at WrestleMania XII was canceled after Ramon was suspended, with Goldust instead fighting Roddy Piper in a Hollywood Backlot Brawl.
-At the end of the fight, Piper stripped Goldust of his ring attire to reveal him wearing women's lingerie; Runnels revealed in 2018 (while making jokes at his own butt) that it was his idea just three days before WrestleMania XII to wear a slip and thong underneath his ring attire and to have Piper strip him down, getting the approval from McMahon.
+At the end of the fight, Piper stripped Goldust of his ring attire to reveal him wearing women's lingerie; Runnels revealed in 2018 that it was his idea just three days before WrestleMania XII to wear a slip and thong underneath his ring attire and to have Piper strip him down, getting the approval from McMahon.

-Goldust defended his Intercontinental Championship in bouts against Savio Vega and The Ultimate Warrior before losing to Ahmed Johnson at King of the Ring on June 23, 1996.
+Goldust defended his Intercontinental Championship in bouts against Savio Vega and The Ultimate Warrior before losing the title to Ahmed Johnson at King of the Ring on June 23, 1996.
 In Summer 1996, Goldust briefly gained control over Mankind and feuded with The Undertaker.
 His attention soon turned to Marc Mero and his then wife Sable.
 Goldust and Marlena attempted to get Sable to join their team, but Mero won the feud and kept her by his side.
 He also had a ladder match with Shawn Michaels at internet pay-per-view (iPPV) Xperience for the WWF Championship but lost the match.

-In December 1996, Goldust entered a feud with Hunter Hearst Helmsley, when Helmsley began flirting with Goldust's valet: Marlena.
-This feud lead to the debut of Chyna as Helmsley's new bodyguard, who would manhandle Marlena and cause sympathy for Marlena & Goldust.
-This marked the first time Goldust changed into a fan favorite rather than the villainous character he was prior.
+In December 1996, Goldust entered a feud with Hunter Hearst Helmsley, when Helmsley began flirting with Marlena.
+This feud led to the debut of Chyna as Helmsley's new bodyguard and marked the first time Goldust became a fan favorite.